ska-sa/dvs/README.md

 The RTS (Receptor Test System) was originally developed by SARAO, for the MeerKAT telescope project.
 Now revamped as the DVS for the SKA-MID telescope project, this repository re-purposes and expands on the RTS tools and frameworks.

-Use of any and all of these resources is governed by the terms of the license agreement!
+Use of any and all of these resources is governed by the terms of the license agreement.